 Boyd Archaeological Field School

-Founded in partnership with the Royal Ontario Museum and TRCA in 1975, the Boyd Archaeological Field School (BoydFS) is Canada’s only high school credit course offering students the opportunity to earn Ontario High School Credits while participating in real archaeological fieldwork.
+Founded in partnership with the Royal Ontario Museum in 1975, the Boyd Archaeological Field School (BoydFS) is Canada’s premier high school credit course offering students the opportunity to earn Ontario High School credits while participating in real archaeological fieldwork alongside industry experts.

 IN COLLABORATION WITH: